shaw-llc/Minecraft-Sniper-Application/README.md

 # Minecraft Username Sniper

-A powerful tool for checking, monitoring, and claiming Minecraft usernames when they become available with high precision.
+A powerful tool for checking, monitoring, and claiming Minecraft usernames when they become available with high precision. **Updated and verified working as of October 2023.**

 ![Minecraft Username Sniper](https://www.minecraft.net/etc.clientlibs/minecraft/clientlibs/main/resources/img/header/logo.png)